tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Hoe/Classwork/Electric Fields/Point and Spherical Charges.md

 - Field lines perpendicular to surface
 - Uniform angular spacing
 ## What is an electric field?
-### Definition: a region of space where a charged object experiences a force
+### ==Definition: a region of space where a charged object experiences a force
-- Produced by a charged
+- Produced by a charged object
+- Invisible field lines
+- Direction -> effect on positive charge